junxit/us-congress-code/title-15/chapter-7/sec-278f.md

 ### Executive Order No. 11654

 Ex.
 Ord.
 No. 11654, Mar.
 13, 1972, 37 F.R.
 5361, which established in the Department of Commerce the Federal Fire Council and provided for its membership, functions, etc., was revoked by Ex.
 Ord.
 No. 12379, § 19, Aug.
 17, 1982, 47 F.R.
-36100, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+36100, formerly set out as a note under section 1013 of Title 5, Government Organization and Employees.